Decorative blue-green background

 Brian Hurley, MD, MBA, FAPA, DFASAM

-Medical Director of the Bureau of Substance Abuse Prevention and Control for the Los Angeles County Department of Public Health
+Medical director of the Bureau of Substance Abuse Prevention and Control for the Los Angeles County Department of Public Health

-Distinguished Speakers
+Research Speakers

 Brandon Brown, PhD, MPH